JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/README.md

     *a = 9                                          // "Contents of a is 9"
     fmt.Println("Content of pointer *a is", *a)     // 9

+    // ASSIGN A POINTER TYPE AND ASSIGN (OVERKILL) var c *int                                      // YOU DON'T NEED THIS b := 33                                         // This is an int c = &b                                          // "Address of b" is in pointer a fmt.Println("Content of pointer *a is", *a)     // 9

-    // ASSIGN A POINTER TO A TYPE INT b := 33                                         // If we have a var int 5 c := &b                                         // assign c the "address of" b fmt.Println("Contents of pointer *c is", *c)    // 33
+    // ASSIGN A POINTER TO A TYPE INT (INFERRED) - DO THIS b := 33                                         // If we have a var int 5 c := &b                                         // assign c the "address of" b fmt.Println("Contents of pointer *c is", *c)    // 33